-- A Plan for Support (PfS) is used for planning and preparation: It is a working document - PfS is shared with other staff working with child and support put in place - PFS is reviewed 3 times a year with child and parents: December, March and June - Any pupil needs will be reviewed as and when the needs of the child change.
+- A Plan for Support (PfS) is used for planning and preparation: It is a working document - PfS is shared with other staff working with child and support put in place - PFS is reviewed 3 times a year with teacher and SENCO: December, March and June - PFS is reviewed with parents at the start of each time. - Any pupil needs will be reviewed as and when the needs of the child change. •